Emerging Risk Monitoring

 - AI-driven decision-making in areas such as machinery maintenance or supply chain planning may reduce human involvement and lead to flawed decisions in critical situations.

-- The use of AI in recruitment, procurement, or third-party screening must adhere to principles of fairness, transparency, and personal data protection.
+- The use of AI in recruitment, procurement, or third-party screening may pose risks and impact the Company's reputation if not conducted in accordance with principles of fairness, transparency, and personal data protection.

 Scenario Analysis: